- 6:00 pm

 The Eagle Point Planning Commission is a seven-member body appointed by the City Council.
 Members serve staggered four-year terms.

 The Commission works on a wide array of current and future planning issues that impact Eagle Point.
 Their determinations relate to the use and development of land within the city, as well as looking at future land needs within the City's urban reserves.
-Where decisions are made on land use matters involving individual properties, the commission engages in a specific decision-making process to make effective, efficient, and appropriate land use determinations that achieve results consistent with the city's long range plan and
+Where decisions are made on land use matters involving individual properties, the commission engages in a specific decision-making process to make effective, efficient, and appropriate land use determinations that achieve results consistent with the city's long-range plan and zoning ordinance.

 Land Use Decisions